Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 8. [Fraud](./#level-8-fraud)
 9. [Treachery - Catalyst](./#level-9-treachery---catalyst)

 It should be noted that the game itself won't have a story.
-All the player needs to know is to just keep descending down.
+All the player needs to know is to just to keep descending down.
 I'm just planning on borrowing from Dante's Inferno for imagery and inspiration.
 Astute observers may notice the references but that's about it.

 ---

 # The Catalyst:
 The Catalyst appears as a floating white orb that distorts surrounding light and serves as the main antagonist of the game.
 It will shoot out portals that new enemies will spawn from and must be defeated by the player on each level in order to progress further.

-After the Catalyst has lost a specific amount of health each level, Give it some kind of armor that can only be removed by clearing the next wave of enemies.
+The Catalyst will have some form of armor that'll activate when too many enemies are left alive.
+This will force the player's attention between fighting the Catalyst and also the enemies it spawns.

 After enough damage has been dealt to the Catalyst, it will float high above the center of the arena and begin charging up.
 After a short time, it will charge down and crash through the level leaving a hole for the player to follow to the next level.
 This action of crashing through the level and leaving a hole will also release a shockwave killing all enemies left in the arena.
-(The Catalyst will have some form of armor it'll activate if too many enemies are alive.
-This will prevent some cheap tactics of just avoiding enemies and focusing on the Catalyst)

 ## Scoring
 Each level will be infinite and have a repeating enemy spawn pattern that loops every minute or so, getting more difficult as time goes on.